 Looking to the product-targeted frameworks, we see approaches that support IT departments maintaining dozens or hundreds of applications or services.
 In these settings, the dependencies between the teams are minimal (multiple team targeted frameworks).

-For both groups, there are essential interfaces between the teams in areas such as data integrity, security and architecture that may not or sometimes will ask for coordination when implementing changes.
+For both groups, there are essential interfaces between the teams in areas such as data integrity, security, and architecture that may not (but sometimes will) ask for coordination when implementing changes.
 In this group I don’t expect to find a project manager.
 Because these teams are autonomous, I believe that a project manager will not add value.

-On the left side of Figure 1, we see the one-time projects frameworks.
+On the left side of the map, we see the one-time project frameworks.
 These are frameworks where the role of project manager is needed.
 Most of them are a further development of the more traditional project management frameworks:

 Agile Project Management (AgilePM)

-Agile Project Management (AgilePM, which is derived from DSDM) comes from Agile Business Consortium.
-It’s a method by which different, possibly permanent agile teams and non-agile teams are coordinated for the duration of a project.
+Agile Project Management (AgilePM, which is derived from Dynamic Systems Development Method, aka DSDM) comes from Agile Business Consortium.
+It’s a method by which different, possibly permanent, agile teams and non-agile teams are coordinated for the duration of a project.

-The AgilePM method for managing agile projects consists of a framework, comprising a philosophy, derived principles and four building blocks people, processes, products and applications.
+The AgilePM method for managing agile projects consists of a framework, comprising a philosophy, derived principles, and four building blocks: people, workflows, products, and applications.

 The AgilePM philosophy is that every project must be aligned to clearly defined business goals and must focus on the early delivery of products that provide real added value to the business organization.

-PRINCE2 Agile (derived from PRINCE2 from AXELOS) includes both the existing PRINCE2 as the agile way of thinking.
-The agile way of thinking must be seen as agile behaviour, concepts, frameworks, focus areas and techniques.
-The existing PRINCE2 principles, processes and themes remain, but should be tailored using the agile way of working and the project itself.
+PRINCE2 Agile (derived from PRINCE2 from AXELOS) includes both the existing PRINCE2 and the agile way of thinking.
+The agile way of thinking must be seen as agile behavior, concepts, frameworks, focus areas, and techniques.
+The existing PRINCE2 principles, processes, and themes remain, but should be tailored using the agile way of working and the project itself.